 Other beans have been bred to have a lower oil concentration, so they do not develop as much flavor during roasting.
 These types of beans make for a lighter brew, which is why most people prefer them for lattes or cappuccinos.

-How Do We Calculate the Weight of a Coffee Bean?
+How Do I Calculate the Weight of a Coffee Bean?

 To calculate the weight of a coffee bean, place a mug on the scale and re-zero it so that you are measuring just the weight of the coffee.
 Fill your scale with a few beans at a time until it reads 1.1 oz.
 3 cups of coffee become 1.1 oz, a generally recognized strength.